OSADP/V2I-Hub/Readme.txt

 For configuration and maintenance, the V2I Hub software includes an Administration Portal that runs in a web browser on the host device.
 The default Username for accessing this Administration Portal is v2iadmin and the default password is V2iHub#123.
-It is strongly recommended that the ivpadmin password be changed with the first login to the Administration Portal via the menu on the left.
+It is strongly recommended that the v2iadmin password be changed with the first login to the Administration Portal via the menu on the left.
 Passwords must be a minimum of 8 characters, with at least 1 number, 1 uppercase letter, 1 lowercase, and 1 special character.
 Additional users can be created using the Administration Portal by selecting Manage Users from the left menu.
-While managing users, you can add new users and delete the default user ivpadmin.
-If you want to delete the ivpadmin default user, It is recommended that you create a new user with admin privileges, login as that user, then delete the ivpadmin default user.
+While managing users, you can add new users and delete the default user v2iadmin.
+If you want to delete the v2iadmin default user, It is recommended that you create a new user with admin privileges, login as that user, then delete the v2iadmin default user.

 License information